pilotcreative/pilot-academy-tools/README.md

 1. Clone this repo:
 `$ git clone https://github.com/pilotcreative/pilot-academy-tools/`
-2. Navigate to the repo's folder and authorize:
+2. Navigate to the repo's folder and run:
+`$ bundle install`
+3. Authorize:
 `$ ./trello_automation.sh authorize`

 A browser should open with Trello asking you for permission.
 Allow and copy-paste the token from the browser to the terminal when prompted.
 You should see something like this: